DeepFreight: Integrating Deep Reinforcement Learning and Mixed Integer Programming for Multi-transfer Truck Freight Delivery: Evaluation and Results

 \textbf{DeepFreight vs. DeepFreight+MILP:}

-Among all the evaluation metrics, serving all the packages is given top priority.
-As shown in Figure 8(b), DeepFreight+MILP completes all the delivery requests of an operation cycle, eliminating the uncertainty and instability of DeepFreight, which makes it suitable for the industrial use.

-Figure 8(c) shows that DeepFreight+MILP has a further reduction in average driving time as compared with DeepFreight and with comparable driving time as MILP, DeepFreight+MILP realizes a 100\% delivery success.

-Figure 9(b) shows the convergence curves of DeepFreight+MILP when using the optimizer, and it can be observed that we can get the routing result for the rest of the packages within 10 minutes.
-That is because most of packages have been served by the dispatch decisions made by DeepFreight and only 4000-5000 packages are left for MILP to serve.
-Also, not all the trucks are used for dispatch--as defined in Section \textbf{V.B}, only the trucks that are closer to the packages' origins and have more available driving time for dispatch before the time limit are chosen as the new truck list.
-In this case, DeepFreight+MILP can still be adopted when the number of packages or number of truck is large, which ensures its scalability.
+Among all the evaluation metrics, serving all the packages is given the top priority.
+As shown in Figure \ref{9:b}, DeepFreight+MILP completes all the delivery requests within an operation cycle, eliminating the uncertainty and instability of DeepFreight, which makes it suitable for the industrial use.
+Figure \ref{9:c} shows that DeepFreight+MILP has a further reduction in average driving time as compared with DeepFreight and with comparable driving time as MILP, DeepFreight+MILP realizes a 100\% delivery success.
+Figure \ref{10:b} shows the convergence curves of DeepFreight+MILP when using the optimizer, and it can be observed that we can get the routing result for the rest of the packages within 10 minutes.
+That is because most of the packages have been served by the dispatch decisions made by DeepFreight and only 4000-5000 packages are left for MILP to serve.
+Also, not all the trucks are used for dispatch -- as defined in Section \ref{subsec:milp+}, only the trucks that are closer to the packages' origins and have more available driving time for dispatch before the time limit are chosen as the new truck list.
+In this case, DeepFreight+MILP can still be adopted when the number of packages or trucks is large, which ensures its scalability.

 Overall, DeepFreight+MILP performs best among these algorithms, because it not only has better scalability and lower time complexity but also can ensure a 100\% delivery success with fairly low fuel consumption.